 Over the course of the last month, I have been reviewing the thought-provoking pieces in Writing New Media: Theory and Applications for Expanding the Teaching of Composition (2004) and The Routledge Reader on Writing Centers & New Media (2014).
 Both collections raise crucial questions regarding the relationship between writing centers practices and new/emerging media.

-The chart to the right represents my own distillation of many of the articles featured in the collections as well as my observations regarding my center.
+The chart above represents my own distillation of many of the articles featured in the collections as well as my observations regarding my center.
 At many educational institutions, new media continue to challenge print’s centrality in writing instruction.
 Starting in the upper left-hand corner of the chart and going down, we can see that traditional media, namely print technologies, are associated with traditional or conventional conceptions of literacy.
 In other words, printed materials have the potential to facilitate printed or textual literacy.

 As new media possibilities offer new composition, creative, and instructional possibilities, new literacies have emerged: visual, technological, media/medial, and many others.
 The green diagonal arrow of the chart represents the implication behind many of the articles in the collections: new media not only create – and can be used to teach – new literacies, but they can also more effectively teach traditional textual literacy.

 Naturally, the proliferation of new media asks writing center practitioners the extent to which they need to adjust their own practices.
 In his article “Planning for Hypertexts in the Writing Center . . .
 Or Not,” Michael A. Pemberton points out the ways in which new literacies demand new areas of expertise: